-Your vehicle comes with two kinds of keys: a master key and a valet key.
-The master key fits all the locks on your vehicle:
+Your car comes with two master keys and a valet key.

+The master key fits all the locks on your car:

 - Ignition

 - Doors

 - Trunk

-- Glove box

 - Trunk release handle

-- Trunk pass-through cover

 - Rear seat trunk access

+- Glove box

 The valet key works only in the ignition and the door locks.
-You can keep the trunk, trunk release handle, trunk pass-through cover, rear seat trunk access and glove box locked when you leave your vehicle and valet key at a parking facility.
+You can keep the trunk, trunk release handle, rear seat trunk access and the glove box locked when you leave your car and the valet key at a parking facility.

 You should have received a key number plate with your keys.
 You will need this key number if you ever have to get a lost key replaced.
 Keep the plate stored in a safe place.
 If you need to replace a key, use only Honda-approved key blanks.
 These keys contain electronic circuits that are activated by the Immobilizer System.
 They will not work to start the engine if the circuits are damaged.

-• Protect the keys from direct sunlight, high temperature, and high humidity.

-- Do not drop the keys or set heavy objects on them. - Keep the keys away from liquids.
+- Protect the keys from direct sunlight, high temperature, and high humidity. - Do not drop the keys or set heavy objects on them. - Keep the keys away from liquids.
 If they get wet, dry them immediately with a soft cloth.